-These baby back ribs might not be bathed in smoke, but they still a lot of flavor.
-This slow cooked recipe will give you a great set of ribs even if can't prepare it outdoors.
+These baby back ribs might not be bathed in smoke, but they still have a lot of flavor.
+This slow-cooked recipe will give you a great set of ribs even if can't prepare it outdoors.
 If you are after a smoked flavor, then add a small amount of liquid smoke toward the end of cooking.
 You can also purchase a smoky barbecue sauce to do the job.

 - 4 pounds/1.8 kg pork baby back ribs

 - 1 1/2 teaspoon/7.5 mL salt